Varieties of Resilience — Rumi

 marks on your preserving tablets.

-There is another kind of tablet,the wild resiliency of love
+There is another kind of tablet,

 one already completed and preserved inside you.